 As wealth is highly skewed towards the top, the survey was designed to pick up the very wealthy.
 However, this means that the sample now contains some very wealthy outliers.
 All such cases are thoroughly checked and, as a result, they are included in the survey results.
-Given the skewed nature of wealth data and the effect that outliers can have on parametric estimates, the Wealth in Great Britain statistical bulletin and the associated background tables do not generally report mean values.
+Given the skewed nature of wealth data and the effect that outliers can have, the Household total wealth in Great Britain statistical bulletin and the associated background datasets do not generally report mean values.
 Instead, they use the median values to report central tendency (this is not possible for physical wealth estimates because of how physical wealth data are collected).

-The survey period has now moved to a two-year, financial year-based periodicity (April to March), with this periodicity being referred to as a “round”.
-Therefore, round 6 covers the period April 2016 to March 2018.
-This move to a two-year, financial-year basis allows the WAS to be integrated with other household financial surveys that are based on financial years and analysed on a consistent basis alongside other components included within other household financial surveys (income and expenditure).
-An article detailing this, Moving the Wealth and Assets Survey onto a financial years’ basis, was published in July 2019.
+In April 2016 the survey period moved to a two-year, financial year-based periodicity (April to March), with this periodicity being referred to as a "round".
+This move to a two-year, financial-year basis allowed the WAS to be integrated with other household financial surveys as part of the ONS Data Collection Transformation Programme (DCTP).
+This programme sought to bring several surveys together to form the Household Finance Survey (HFS); more details are available in the Moving the Wealth and Assets Survey onto a financial years' basis methodology.

-A number of government departments joined the Wealth and Assets Survey (WAS) consortium because this survey was identified as being able to supply data on topics that were not sufficiently covered elsewhere.
+Several government departments initially joined the Wealth and Assets Survey (WAS) consortium because this survey was identified as being able to supply data on topics that were not sufficiently covered elsewhere.
 This survey fills a major information gap on wealth and indebtedness at a household and personal level.
-The pension wealth data in particular is unique owing to its detail.
-The longitudinal element provides a further dimension to this dataset, allowing users to analyse levels of change across all waves, from lower levels of wealth and indebtedness to households’ or individuals’ total wealth.
+The pension wealth data in particular are unique owing to their detail.
+The longitudinal element provides a further dimension to this dataset, allowing users to analyse levels of change across all periods, from lower levels of wealth and indebtedness to households' or individuals' total wealth.

 The survey has a large sample and almost complete coverage of Great Britain.
-The results of wave one to round six have been and are likely to be used by the Department for Work and Pensions (DWP); HM Revenue and Customs (HMRC); other government departments; analysts within the Office for National Statistics (ONS); and academics to provide a greater understanding of the levels and distribution of wealth in terms of pensions, property, financial and physical assets, and indebtedness.
+The results of Wave 1 to round 7 have been and are likely to be used by the Department for Work and Pensions (DWP); HM Revenue and Customs (HMRC); other government departments; analysts within the Office for National Statistics (ONS); and academics to provide a greater understanding of the levels and distribution of wealth in terms of pensions, property, financial and physical assets, and indebtedness.

 Accuracy and reliability